Jonah Heim Player Props: Rangers vs. Guardians

 Jonah Heim At The Plate

-- Among qualifying hitters in MLB, he ranks 16th in batting average, 44th in on-base percentage, and 23rd in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 14th, his on-base percentage ranks 40th, and he is 22nd in the league in slugging.

-- Heim enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .368 with one homer.
+- Heim enters this game on a five-game hitting streak.
+In his last games, he's hitting .471 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.